 Most certainly for some.

 Global government becomes possible as a global consciousness emerges.
 The collective intelligence gets a handle on our wicked problems.
-Technology serves the three Ps of Profit, People and the Planet.
+Technology serves the three Ps of Planet, People and Profit.

 Yes, life is good in my fantasy future.
 What does yours look like?